 Businesses | Revenue | Employment | Locations

-We support employees and the communities where we operate through social responsibility and environmental stewardship.
-At our sites, we care for the safety and health of employees and maintain one of the top U.S. safety rates in the industry.
+We support our employees and the communities where we operate by behaving ethically, being socially responsible, and exercising environmental stewardship.
+At our sites, we care for the safety and health of employees and continue to rank as one of the safest companies in the industry.
 We also take an industry-leading role in energy- and resource-efficient operations.
-In fact, we built the world's first Leadership in Energy and Environmental Design (LEED)-certified semiconductor manufacturing facility.
+In fact, we built the world's first Leadership in Energy and Environmental Design-certified semiconductor manufacturing facility.

-TI is incorporated in Delaware; headquartered in Dallas, Texas; and has manufacturing, design or sales operations in more than 35 countries serving more than 90,000 customers worldwide.
+TI is incorporated in Delaware; headquartered in Dallas, Texas; and has manufacturing, design or sales operations in 35 countries serving more than 100,000 customers worldwide.
 Sites shown on the map are representative of our operations.